 Content analysis

 Content analysis is found to be the most appropriate method for analysing newspapers for this research paper.
-It is known as the most popular method for analysing media content.
+It is known as the most appropriate method for analysing media content.
 As Pleijter argues, ‘content analysis is generally known as a research model for studying media content with questions intended to investigate the reporting of the mass media itself.
 Qualitative studies focus extensively on the image that the media give to certain events or phenomena’ (2006, p.
 11).
 Thus, more specifically, content analysis is used for this paper in order to investigate how media reported about migrants and how migrants were portrayed.
 So, this method has also been used to find any presence of right wing extremism ideologies in the media reporting.
-Why is content analysis used?
-Pleijter maintains that, ‘the main point of content analysis is, is that the researcher wants to know something, wants to answer a certain question’ (2006, p.
-9).
-The question this paper asks is, while investigating the two German tabloids: how do German tabloids report about migrants in terms of right wing extremism?

 As Pleijter states, ‘the main characteristic of content analysis as a research model is the observation object.
-Unlike other types of research in communication science such experiments, observations and interviews, the observation object does not consist of people, but of the products that people produce, such as letters, leaflets, newspapers’ (2006, p.
+Unlike other types of research in communication science such as experiments, observations and interviews, the observation object does not consist of people, but of the products that people produce, such as letters, leaflets, newspapers’ (2006, p.
 8).
 Therefore, this is a method that can be applied to newspaper articles as well, which is relevant for this study.
 However, there has to be a focus on particular newspapers.
 German tabloids formed the object of this content analysis.
-Therefore, it was important to find a few proper media sources which are used for this content analysis.

 Sampling

 The first step was to determine which sources had to be used and why.
 This is called sampling.
 Pleijter states that, ‘first of all, one determines which media types (newspapers, television channels) are going to be researched.
 After that, the period of publishing is going to be selected’ (2006, p.
 37).
 Therefore, this section justifies which articles have been used in what time period.
 This was important to narrow down the number of articles that had to be analysed.
-It is chosen that Two tabloids have been analysed: Bild (Berlin) and Morgenpost (Saxony, Dresden).
+Two tabloids have been analysed: Bild (Berlin) and Morgenpost (Saxony, Dresden).
 Butterwegge has also analysed these two tabloids.
 Tabloids are particularly interesting to analyse, since they are known to use a lot of dramatising language and sensation in their articles.
 Bild is known as Germany’s most popular tabloid newspaper, and therefore interesting to analyse because it reaches a large public.
 Therefore, it is important to know which articles they wrote.
 It is more or less centrally located, in the city of Berlin.